reserve-protocol/rsv-v2/design-docs/use-cases.md

 ## Economics of Issuance and Redemption
 1. The manager maintains which tokens are in the basket, and the basket weight for each.
-    - These values can only be changed by the owner.
+    - These values can only be changed with permission from the owner.

 2. At all times, for every basket asset, (the vault's balance of that asset) >= (RSV supply) times (that asset's basket weight).